pirosgyb2/master-thesis/README.md

 ## A financial managing and tracking Android app with Ktor backend
 This project was my thesis for my Master degree.
 I wrote both the mobile app and backend in **Kotlin**.
+I made it in MVVM architecture with dependecy injection (**Dagger 2**).
 The code is private, here I just share the details about the project.

 ### Features